sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 The familiar tone.
 The tone we weren't listening to.
 The tone we resisted.
 Music.
 The music of life.
 It flows through space.
 It passes through our ears, entering our minds.
 And we lie.
 We lie at the bottom.
 We gave up.
 We gave up fighting the music.
 We gave up the fight with space.
 With the space of who we are.
 We gave up the fight with ourselves.
 We embrace.
 We embrace the music.
 We embrace Life itself.

+Burdens and joys.
+Burdens and joys float.
+They float in space.
+They float within us.
+But they are no more.
+They are no more a part of us.